 |=======

-==== As of system time
+==== AS OF SYSTEM TIME

 The AS OF SYSTEM TIME clause can be applied to SELECT and BEGIN TRANSACTION statements as well as in BACKUP and RESTORE operations.
 AS OF SYSTEM TIME specifies that a SELECT statement or all the statements in a READ ONLY transaction should execute on a snapshot of the database at that system time.
 These snapshots are made available by the Multi-Version Concurrency Control (MVCC) architecture described in Chapter 2.